Layer-Wise Anomaly Detection in Directed Energy Deposition using High-Fidelity Fringe Projection Profilometry: System Integration

 \subsection{Design of Experiments}

-To facilitate a systematic and repeatable evaluation of the FPP system’s performance in detecting surface irregularities, a series of controlled experiments were designed in which artificial geometric discontinuities were deliberately introduced.
+To facilitate a systematic and repeatable evaluation of the FPP system’s performance in detecting surface irregularities, a series of controlled experiments was designed in which artificial geometric discontinuities were deliberately introduced.

 Prior research has shown that reducing laser power or powder feed rate can lead to insufficient layer height and degraded surface quality~\cite{hu_digital_nodate}; however, since laser power can be modulated almost instantaneously, under-deposition anomalies were introduced by momentarily shutting off the laser over short toolpath segments (1 mm) while keeping the powder flow constant.
 These interruptions provided a simplified and repeatable means of modeling surface anomalies.
 Due to melt pool dynamics and re-solidification behavior, the resulting surface geometry deviated from the idealized profile, enabling the investigation of how transient thermal disturbances affected the final morphology.

 Based on this strategy, two anomaly distributions were fabricated: (1) Six-anomaly set (one anomaly randomly inserted every other scan line).
 (2) Twelve-anomaly set (two anomalies randomly inserted every other scan line).
 A bilinear hatch infill strategy was applied over a $12 \times 12~\text{mm}^2$ area, with scan directions rotated by $90^\circ$ between successive layers to mitigate directional bias.
 All anomaly-containing layers were deposited atop previously built nominal layers to provide a stable and representative thermal environment during anomaly formation.
 To isolate the thermal effects of individual anomalies, each was spaced at a distance exceeding twice its length, thereby preventing melt pool overlap and ensuring independent thermal evolution.